 Movement: Haul path suitability, weather forecast, maximum lift height without redundant fall protection, Vertical Cask Transporter (VCT) lateral support installation, radiological boundaries, security, combustibles, hot-work, and fire watch.

-Placing STC into SFP and Unloading & Removal of unloaded STC from SFP: HI-TRAC Lid venting and removal, lead shielding installation and removal, instrument tree installation venting and/or cool down of STC and removal considerations for hydrogen build-up including inert gas purge, STC separation distance for STC and fuel racks, fuel loading plan and identification number checks, and independent verifications.
+Placing STC into SFP and Unloading & Removal of unloaded STC from SFP: HI-TRAC Lid venting and removal, lead shielding installation and removal, instrument tree installation venting and/or cool down of STC, and removal considerations for hydrogen build-up including inert gas purge, STC separation distance for STC and fuel racks, fuel loading plan and identification number checks, and independent verifications.

 Inspection Requirement 02.01(g) and 02.02(h).
 Verify whether the licensee is identifying problems that could affect operational inter-unit transfer activities in the licensee’s corrective action program.
 Review the historical corrective action database to identify trends and to determine whether corrective actions have been effective.
 Verify that the licensee has entered the problems identified during the inspection in the licensee’s corrective action program.
 Verify that the licensee is identifying issues at an appropriate threshold and entering them in the corrective action program.
 Verify that problems included in the licensee’s corrective action program are properly addressed for resolution.
 See Inspection Procedure 71152, “Problem Identification and Resolution,” for additional guidance.